duoduo/ElementUI/README.markdown

 ## About

-365UI is a collection of HTML UI elements from 365psd.com (and most likelyfrom other sources in the future).
+ElementUI is a collection of web UI elements from 365psd.com (and most likely from other sources in the future).

 ### Why